New Faculty, Staff and Student Guides

 This two-step login process adds an extra layer of security to help protect your UGA accounts.

-To begin using ArchPass, enroll a smartphone, cell phone, landline phone or tablet through the self-service portal at archpass.uga.edu.
-You can enroll multiple devices.
+To begin using ArchPass, enroll a smartphone, cell phone, landline phone, or tablet through the self-service portal at archpass.uga.edu.
+You can enroll ArchPass on multiple devices.

 You can access your UGAMail at ugamail.uga.edu, through the UGA Mobile App, or by configuring a desktop client or app to access your account.
 The University will send official information to your UGAMail account, so be sure to check it regularly.